 International Social Service – USA

-Saint Francis and ISS-USA have partnered to provide cross-border social services to children and families separated by voluntary or forced migration, adoption, abduction, or human trafficking where we work.
+Saint Francis and ISS-USA have partnered to strengthen cross-border social services to children and families separated by voluntary or forced migration, adoption, abduction, or human trafficking where we work.

 Saint Francis has collaborated with International Social Service-USA to produce a Spanish-language version of “Children on the Move”, a detailed guide of best practices to aid those working with migrating children and families throughout the Americas.
 The free book is now available for distribution to government entities, NGOs, social workers, religious organizations and others working to safeguard migrating children and prevent further trauma due to family separations.